Numbness and Tingling Doctors at Back to Mind

-Numbness and tingling can affect any area of the body but are most often felt in the hands, feet, fingers, legs and arms.
-While occasional numbness and tingling due to sleeping in awkward positions or sitting on your legs is normal, chronic numbness and tingling occurring for no reason needs addressed by your South Florida chiropractor.
+Numbness and tingling can affect any area of the body but are most often felt in the hands, feet, fingers, legs, and arms.
+While occasional numbness and tingling due to sleeping in awkward positions or sitting on your legs is normal, chronic numbness and tingling occurring for no reason will need to be addressed by your South Florida chiropractor.

 Causes of Numbness and Tingling

 To determine the cause of numbness and tingling, chiropractors will ask about your medical history, if you are currently taking medications, when you began noticing symptoms and what kind of lifestyle/job tasks you do regularly.
 In some cases, your chiropractor may want imaging tests done to provide more information needed to make an accurate diagnosis.